Potter&Wilson is an architecture practice based in Sydney, established by Imogene Potter and Simon Wilson.

 Simon Wilson studied architecture at the University of Nottingham and the University of Sydney with a spell working on a number of urban design and placemaking projects with Patel Taylor Architects in London between the two.

-After leaving JPW Simon joined Ancher Mortlock Woolley Architects where he lead teams on a number of for projects before leaving form Potter&Wilson.
+After leaving JPW Simon joined Ancher Mortlock Woolley Architects where he led teams on a number of projects before leaving to form Potter&Wilson.